We may earn money or products from the companies mentioned in this post.

 The SunCoast Park hotel near Disneyland is part of Hilton’s Tapestry Collection.
 The Tapestry Collection hotels theme their properties to the surrounding areas.
-Now, you probably are thinking that means this is going to be an over the top, Disney themed property, but you would be wrong.
-While there are some fun Disney touches in their Kids/Teens Room, the hotel has adopted a fun, kitch beach theme.
+Now, you probably are thinking that means this is going to be an over-the-top, Disney-themed property, but you would be wrong.
+While there are some fun Disney touches in their Kids/Teens Room, the hotel has adopted a fun, kitsch beach theme.

 Welcome to the SunCoast Park Hotel – Lobby and Check-In

 As soon as you walk into the hotel you are greeted with Instagram-worthy decor, from surfboards with backlighting on the wall, to the cool, beautiful lobby decor with a double-sided fireplace.

 You will have access to luggage carts just inside the door, a big plus for large families or those who do not travel light.